mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 At that time ... if you go beyond, free from conceptualization of karmic life, at that time you really participate directly in [alayavijñāna](glossary#alayavijñāna), which means [tathāgatagarbha](glossary#tathāgatagarbha).
 Tathāgatagarbha is only when you participate in it, in deep understanding, deep taste, profound taste of alayavijñāna; then alayavijñāna turns into [Buddha](glossary#buddha)'s world, tathāgatagarbha.

 Yesterday I mentioned, whole space, koku, fall down to the earth and be *crushed*.
 Then, that is the time when oak tree become buddha.
 We are always separated.
 When whole skies, whole world are crushed.
 We must be buddha.
 When you become buddha?
 Whole world, crushed.
 Nothing to compare.
 What do you mean?
 Just energy, working.
 And then, you become buddha.
 When you become buddha, that is the time when whole earths are crushed.
 That is direct participation in [alayavijñāna](glossary#alayavijñāna), instead of understanding the human world, human life in the world of conceptualization.
 That is very tricky, very tricky.
 It's very difficult to participate in that, the alayavijñāna directly, and turn it into [tathāgatagarbha](glossary#tathāgatagarbha).
 It's very difficult.
-Because, our head, it's very strong; stubborn. [chuckles] Oh, it's stubborn.
+Because, our head, it's very strong; stubborn. *[He chuckles.]* Oh, it's stubborn.

 ##### 29:27